 - If a condition of the policy was not adhered to or met;

-- If a policy holder has failed to disclose certain information;
+- If a policyholder has failed to disclose certain information;

-- If the policy has been cancelled;
+- If the policy has been canceled;

 - If there is an allegation of fraud; and

 If your claim has been rejected, we are here to assist in reviewing your insurance policy and determining whether you have grounds to challenge the insurer’s position.
-We will assist in obtaining the best possible outcome for you and to ensure that your rights are being enforced.
+We will assist in obtaining the best possible outcome for you and ensure that your rights are being enforced.

 Are you automatically covered for flood damage in Queensland Home and Content and Insurance policies?

-However, if you were not initially properly informed by your insurer that you were not covered for flood damage when entering into the insurance agreement or if you were not provided with a copy of the insurance agreement, we recommend seeking legal advice to determine if you have grounds to make a standard cover contract claim pursuant to section 35 of the Insurance Contracts Act 1984 (cth), in order to claim that flood coverage should apply.
+However, if you were not initially properly informed by your insurer that you were not covered for flood damage when entering into the insurance agreement or if you were not provided with a copy of the insurance agreement, we recommend seeking legal advice to determine if you have grounds to make a standard cover contract claim pursuant to section 35 of the Insurance Contracts Act 1984 (Cth), in order to claim that flood coverage should apply.
 If you would like to explore this further, please get in touch.